top of page

 ABOUT ME

-Jem Tyley-Miller is an emerging writer from regional Victoria whose stories have been shortlisted for many awards, including the Ned Kelly S.D.
+Jem has been shortlisted for other awards, including the Ned Kelly S.D.
 Harvey and the Margaret River Short Story Prize.
-In 2018, Jem was awarded a Wheeler Centre Hot Desk Fellowship and in 2020 her novel Gone From My Sight was longlisted for the KYD Unpublished Manuscript Award.
-Her short stories have been published in MeanjinOverland and We’ll Stand in that Place and Other Stories, and Jem has been a guest blogger for both Readings and Margaret River Press.
+She is a previous Wheeler Centre Hot Desk Fellow and Regional Arts Victoria grant recipient, and in 2020 her novel Gone from My Sight was longlisted for the KYD Unpublished Manuscript Award.

 Jem’s stories are best described as murder mysteries that bleed into other genres.
-She is a big fan of both fabulism and magic realism and loves stories where these elements crossover into the crime genre.
+She is a big fan of both fabulism and magic realism and loves tales where these elements crossover into the crime genre.

 Jem is the co-founder of the Peter Carey Short Story Award and divides her spare time between organising the awards and hanging out with her three children and partner in Bacchus Marsh.
-Jem works casually in film and TV directing extras to fund her very serious writing habit, although if it were possible she would write all the time.
+She works casually in film and TV directing extras to fund her very serious writing habit, although if it were possible she would write all the time.

 About Me: About Me